Beyond Scale: The Diversity Coefficient as a Data Quality Metric for Variability in Natural Language Data: Using the Diversity Coefficient in Practice: Setting Batch Size and Network Parameters

-\textbf{Results:} We observe that \begin{itemize}[topsep=-5pt, itemsep=-5pt, leftmargin=*] \item \textbf{Diversity coefficient increases with task batch size, but with diminishing returns.} Figure \ref{fig:batchsize_network_experiments} (left) shows positive correlation between the diversity coefficient and batch size.
-T his may be because larger batch sizes enable more unique tokens per batch, which may result in higher distances between batches. \item However, we observe diminishing returns to the increase in diversity coefficient with increasing batch size.
-We hypothesize that as the batch size continues to increase, there is greater coverage in tokens, topics, document formats, etc. between batches, so the increase in the diversity coefficient saturates. \item \textbf{Using a random probe network underestimates diversity.} Since the Task2Vec method \citep{task2vec} uses a pretrained and fine-tuned network, we consider the diversity computed using this configuration as a source of truth.
-Figure \ref{fig:batchsize_network_experiments} (left) shows that using random probe networks underestimates diversity compared to pretrained networks, which is in accordance with results from \cite{diversity} on vision datasets.
-We hypothesize that for random networks, the probe network parameters are not as calibrated to performing autoregressive language modeling, so batch representations from model parameters are similar, and the diversity is underestimated compared to pretrained networks. \item \textbf{Using a non fine-tuned network overestimates diversity.} Lightly fine-tuning (the final layer \cite{task2vec}) of the probe network ensures the final Task2Vec embedding is more faithful to the dataset in question, as it adjusts the batch/task representation to a more similar distribution.
-This is due to batches -- while different content-wise -- being conditioned on the same dataset.
-On the other hand, a non-fine-tuned network may have more variable representations across batches, as it is not well-adapted to the dataset.
-This may explain the overestimation of the diversity coefficient that we observe. \item Trends in diversity coefficient overestimation vs. underestimation for different probe network configurations are consistent across C4 and WikiText-103. \end{itemize} Based on these findings, we recommend using a batch size of 512 sequences for faster computations and fewer out of memory issues.
-We conjecture that our proposed diversity coefficient can be computed more efficiently using random and non fine-tuned networks, as eliminating pre-training and fine-tuning saves computational costs.
-While the absolute diversity coefficient values differ compared to values computed using a pre-trained and fine-tuned network, this is not a serious issue as long as the same network configuration is used consistently (see section \ref{appendix:discussion_cont}).
-Further validation is required to determine if indeed forgoing pre-trained and/or fine-tuned probe networks can produce as robust embeddings as the original Task2Vec method.
+\textbf{Results:} We observe that \begin{itemize} \item \textbf{Diversity coefficient increases with task batch size, but with diminishing returns.} Figure \ref{fig:batchsize_network_experiments} (left) shows positive correlation between the diversity coefficient and batch size.
+This may be because larger batch sizes enable more unique tokens per batch. \item \textbf{Coefficients from using random probe networks likely diverge from using pre-trained networks.} Since the Task2Vec method \citep{task2vec} uses a pretrained fine-tuned network, we consider the diversity computed using this configuration as a source of truth.
+Figure \ref{fig:batchsize_network_experiments} (left) shows that using a random probe network underestimates diversity compared to pretrained networks, which is in accordance with results from \cite{diversity} on vision datasets and indicative of random networks' estimates diverging from pre-trained networks'. \item \textbf{Using a non-fine-tuned pre-trained network overestimates diversity.} \item Trends in diversity coefficient overestimation vs. underestimation for different probe network configurations are consistent across C4 and WikiText-103. \end{itemize} Based on these findings, we recommend using a batch size of 512 sequences for faster computations and fewer out of memory issues and pre-trained fine-tuned network.
+Since the other setting's diversity difference is large from the ground truth \cite{task2vec}, we can't recommend it.
+If the intuitive properties reproduce for the other two options, we'd recommend it, but this is left for future work.